Published: 12 Oct, 2022

 React Native app developers can now use CMake for their configuration purposes.
 From now mobile app developers can use a CMakeLists.txt file instead of an Android.mk file for anything Android/Native related in your project.

-One of our recent and successful projects has been uSpeek.
+One of our recent and successful projects has been uSpeek the communication Coaching App.
 It is an AI-assistive coaching app to help people improve their communication using personalized reporting on body language, vocal tone, and word power.
 We used React Native to ship a visually aesthetic and slick cross-platform mobile app.
-To read more about our experience and challenges while developing this app, head to our case studies section.
+To read more about our experience and challenges while developing apps, head to our case studies section.